dmitry-merzlyakov/nledger/nledger.md

 *Note: the example journal file (drewr3.dat) and some other example files that are mentioned in the documentation are available in the folder with Ledger tests (NLedger\test\input).*

+### About Coloring and Pagination

+The original Ledger colors the output by means of VT100 color codes.
+Since the standard Windows console does not support them, NLedger manages coloring on its own by direct calling of console API functions (see *AnsiTerminalEmulation* setting that is turned on by default).

+If you prefer using a specific terminal application with full VT100 support (for example, [ANSICON](https://github.com/adoxa/ansicon/downloads)), you may want to turn the embedded coloring off by setting *AnsiTerminalEmulation* to False.

+By default, NLedger produces the output without pagination.
+The default Windows console allows scrolling and searching (by Ctrl-F); it may be sufficient in most cases.
+However, if you have a favorite pager with wider capabilities (for example, [Less for Windows](http://gnuwin32.sourceforge.net/packages/less.htm)), you can integrate it with NLedger.
+You can either set it as a default pager in the configuration file (see *DefaultPager*) or you can use an input parameter *pager*.

+*Note: if your pager does not support VT100 codes, you may either run NLedger in a specific terminal application that supports VT100 or you can disable coloring at all to get rid of artifacts in the output text.*

 ## NLedger Testing Toolkit

 Like the original application, NLedger has a special testing framework that executes Ledger-style test files